 It can be difficult for people who are dealing with criminal charges to keep up with all their responsibilities under the criminal system in addition to the everyday tasks of their already-hectic lives.
 In the midst of trying to keep up with work and family responsibilities, you may forget to make a required payment or show up for a court appearance.
 Unfortunately, even if you have a good excuse, those who fail to meet their obligations under the criminal system are likely to be issued a bench warrant for their arrest by the judge.
 Many people are unsure whether and how they should turn themselves in when they find out a bench warrant has been issued against them.

-At The Law Offices of Lloyd Long, our Philadelphia criminal defense lawyers have years of experience helping clients with bench warrants out against them successfully get the warrants resolved without facing further penalties.
+At The Liberty Law Team, our Philadelphia criminal defense lawyers have years of experience helping clients with bench warrants out against them successfully get the warrants resolved without facing further penalties.
 We will fight to make the judge understand your side of the story and the reasons you failed to meet your obligation.
 Below, our skilled lawyers explain what a bench warrant is and what you should do if you find out one has been issued against you.

 What is a Bench Warrant?